Braque du Bourbonnais

-The Braque Du Bourbonnais comes from France.
-The dog is very loyal and adaptable.
-He can integrate well into a family, but is a working dog.
-He likes other four-legged friends, but is sometimes a bit shy when dealing with strangers.
-Therefore, the Braque Du Bourbonnais is rather not suitable as a guard dog.
+The Braque Du Bourbonnais originally comes from France.
+He is a very loyal and adaptable dog.
+He fits well into a family, but is a working dog.
+He loves other four-legged friends, but is sometimes a little shy around strangers.
+The Braque Du Bourbonnais is therefore rather unsuitable as a guard dog.
 The animals can form a very close bond.
-In the past, the dogs were especially valued for their hunting skills.
+In the past, the dogs were valued above all for their hunting skills.

-The Braque Du Bourbonnais is medium sized and graceful.
-He is considered a very muscular and athletic dog.
-He has a short coat.
-The base color of the coat is usually white with a brown pale tinge in the form of spots.
-Males usually grow between 51 cm and 57 cm in height.
-Females grow between 48 cm and 55 cm.
+The Braque Du Bourbonnais is medium-sized and graceful.
+It is considered to be very muscular and athletic.
+Its coat is short.
+The base color of the coat is generally white with a pale brown patch in the form of spots.
+Males are usually between 51 and 57 cm tall.
+Females grow to between 48 and 55 cm.
 Females weigh slightly less than males.
-Males weigh between 18 and 25 kg and females between 16 and 22 kg.
+Males weigh between 18 and 25 kg, females between 16 and 22 kg.

 The Braque Du Bourbonnais is considered a very good-natured and loyal dog.
-He also has great adaptability, which makes him a very good pet.
-Nevertheless, this four-legged dog is a working dog.
-The Braque Du Bourbonnais can integrate well into a family and likes to form a close bond.
-Sometimes this can even be too strong and the dog suffers from dependence or separation anxiety from you.
+It is also very adaptable, which makes it a very good pet.
+Nevertheless, it is a working dog.
+The Braque Du Bourbonnais fits in well with a family and likes to form a close bond.
+Sometimes this can be too strong and the dog suffers from dependency or separation anxiety.

-The animal appreciates interacting with other dogs.
-He is very good at joining a pack.
-You can prevent aggression with this breed through early socialization.
-If you own other small pets like cats or birds, you should be careful.
+He loves being around other dogs.
+He can integrate very well into a pack.
+You can prevent aggression in this breed through early socialization.
+If you have other small pets such as cats or birds, you should be careful.
 Your Braque Du Bourbonnais will love to chase them.
-They are not suitable as guard dogs, as they can sometimes be shy or reserved around other people.
+It is rather unsuitable as a guard dog, as it can be shy and reserved around other people.

-The Braque Du Bourbonnais also gets along extremely well with your children.
-However, young dogs may be a bit too rambunctious for very young children.
-The Braque Du Bourbonnais is valued in hunting for its responsiveness and adaptability.
-The animals can hunt in a wide variety of landscapes.
-In addition, they can track a wide variety of animal species.
+The Braque Du Bourbonnais gets on very well with children.
+However, young dogs can be a little too wild for very small children.
+When hunting, the Braque Du Bourbonnais is appreciated for its responsiveness and adaptability.
+It can hunt in a wide variety of landscapes.
+It is also capable of chasing a wide variety of animal species.

 The right food

-Your four-legged friend should receive a high-quality dog food from you.
-You should buy it in stores or prepare it yourself under the guidance of your veterinarian.
-You should always adapt the diet to the age of the dog.
-The needs and eating habits can vary greatly between puppies and adult dogs.
+Your four-legged friend should be fed high-quality dog food.
+You can buy this in shops or prepare it yourself under veterinary supervision.
+The diet should always be adapted to the dog's age, weight, activity and state of health.
+The needs and eating habits of puppies and adult dogs can be very different.

-If you are not sure what the optimal weight of your dog is, ask your veterinarian.
-It's also best to ask for advice on diet.
-You should also provide your dog with fresh water at all times.
+If you are not sure what weight is best for your dog, ask your vet.
+It's also best to get advice on nutrition.
+You should also always provide your dog with fresh water.

-You should brush your dog a few times a month.
+Your dog should be brushed a few times a month.
 This will keep the coat shiny and soft to the touch.
-You should not use strong agents such as shampoo or similar to wash your dog.
-These can lead to skin infections in your dog.

 Origin & History

 The Braque du Bourbonnais dates back to the 16th century.
 The animal was described as a robust and hardy companion of the hunter.
-It is not possible to determine the exact origin of the Braque du Bourbonnais.
-Its bloodlines cannot be traced back to the past.
+The exact origin of the Braque du Bourbonnais is not known.
+Its lineage cannot be traced back exactly.

-Until the beginning of the First World War, the Braque du Bourbonnais became more and more popular and popular.
-However, by the end of the Second World War, the animals were almost extinct, as they were not bred during the wars.
-Therefore, the breed fell into oblivion.
+Until the beginning of the First World War, the Braque du Bourbonnais became increasingly popular.
+By the end of the Second World War, however, the animals were almost extinct as they were not bred during the war.
+The breed fell into oblivion.

-Between 1963 and 1973, no purebred Braque du Bourbonnais were registered.
-In 1970, a French hunter began to save the animals.
-First, he gathered other breeders who also had an interest in the rebirth of the breed.
+Between 1963 and 1973, no more purebred Braque du Bourbonnais were registered.
+In 1970, a French hunter began to rescue the animals.
+Initially, he gathered other breeders who were also interested in reviving the breed.
 These breeders searched for surviving Braque du Bourbonnais in France.

-There was no purebred Braque Du Bourbonnais left, so breeders resorted to crossbreeds.
-This breeding program succeeded in rebuilding the breed.
+As there were no more purebred Braque du Bourbonnais, breeders resorted to crossbreeding.
+This breeding program made it possible to rebuild the breed.
 The Club du Braque du Bourbonnais was founded in 1982 by Michel Comte and other breeders of the Braque du Bourbonnais.
-In 1985, the breed was officially recognized again.
+The breed was officially recognized again in 1985.